-Customers want access to the information they need right now, wherever they are, and many would rather be given the tools to get this information themselves.
+Customers want access to the information they need right now, wherever they are, and many prefer to be given the tools to find it themselves.

 Customers want to help themselves when possible

 Key takeaway: When it comes to CX, brands must adjust to their customers, not the other way around.
-Determine how you can best adapt your CX design to cater to their preferences and habits.
+Determine how you can best adapt your CX design to cater to customer preferences and patterns.